Robertsmania/RobertsmaniaReplay/README.md

 ```

 ## Suggested Use
-Start Voice Attack with the RobertsmaniaPitGirlReplay profile/plugin setup.
+Start VoiceAttack with the RobertsmaniaPitGirlReplay profile/plugin setup.

 Join an iRacing session.